24 Types of Gardens to Fit Any Space & All Green Thumbs

 Like raised bed gardens, you can organize them as you like so that plants that thrive next to each other can share a container.
 You can also keep the soil well-watered and well-drained easily, while refreshing it with nutrients to make sure it's very fertile.

 These are really fun, because they almost always involve a trip to the local nursery and shopping for the most colorful and exciting flowers that catch your eye.
 From there, transplanting the flowers is a piece of cake and you get some immediate gratification.

 But don't think it's all about flowers.
 You can grow vegetables, herbs, and spices all the same.
 Just make sure the containers are of the right size for whatever you're growing.

 These types of gardens exist solely to comfort and inspire healing to those dealing with stress and other issues.
 Therapeutic gardens focus on calming scents like lavender and chamomile, while emphasizing beauty and a diverse selection of colorful flowers and plants.

 The colors are chosen by what feelings they inspire, like peace and tranquility instead of urgency, hurry, anger, and so forth.
 They aren't simply for walking through and exploring visually and with our noses, but we can also work in the gardens to help tend for the plants and create meaning in our lives.

-Patio gardens are a broad concept that can entail something as simple as containers on the porch to a patio surrounded by a garden, koi pond, zen garden, and anything else from this list.
+Patio gardens are a broad concept that can entail something as simple as containers on the porch to a patio surrounded by a garden, a koi pond with any types of koi fish in it, a zen garden, and anything else from this list.